Starou/SimpleIDML/README.rst

 Use InDesign server SOAP interface to convert a file
 ----------------------------------------------------

-This require an InDesign Server and a directory that it can access in read/write.
+This require an *InDesign Server* and a directory that it can access in read/write.
+The same directory must be accessible by the client either by the filesystem or by FTP.
 The ``formats`` parameter is a list of formats you want your file to be exported into.
 The supported formats are ``jpeg``, ``idml``, ``pdf``, ``indd`` and ``zip`` (this one returning a zipped InDesign package).